As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 | Wear Items | 90 days (tires, brakes, seats, windshield) |

 Non-transferable warranty.
-This is a significant downside.
-If you buy a used Evolution, you get zero factory warranty coverage.
+Evolution's owner support says the warranty is not transferable.
+If you buy a used Evolution, you should assume you get zero factory warranty coverage.
 This hurts resale values and makes used Evolution carts a riskier purchase compared to brands with transferable warranties.

 Warranty can be voided by: Modifying speed settings, installing non-approved parts, using non-standard tires, skipping routine maintenance, or having unauthorized repairs performed.
 If you plan to upgrade your cart's speed or do custom modifications, understand that you may lose warranty coverage.